psu13/mutable-hakyll/posts/looking-at-what-you-cannot-see.md

 At this point my brain twitched a bit.
 Infrared?
 Why optimize a telescope for infrared?

 Well.
 You may recall the story I told once about [telescopes and spectral lines](the-wrong-question.html).
-See, it turns out that when you shine light through gas and look at it with an instrument called a [_spectrograph_](https://en.wikipedia.org/wiki/Optical_spectrometer) that breaks the light up into a spectrum, the spectrum will be dotted with either dark or bright lines at very specific frequencies.
+See, it turns out that when you shine light through a cloud of glowing gas (say) and look at it with an instrument called a [_spectrograph_](https://en.wikipedia.org/wiki/Optical_spectrometer) that breaks the light up into a spectrum, the spectrum will be dotted with either dark or bright lines at very specific frequencies.
 Like this: